TechSquidTV/steam-deck-card-labels/README.md

 - **Dimensions**: Each label is designed to fit within a 0.75" x 1" area, the typical size for a full-size SD card front label.
 - **Printing at Home**: Use label paper and a color laser printer for best results.
 OL28 blank label paper is recommended
 - **Online Printing Services**: Use an online service to have your own OL28 sheets printed if you do not have a printer.
-- **Buy Pre-Made Cards**: If you are only interested in getting a few cards, I will soon have some available for sale on my Etsy, and it will be cheaper than printing full sheets.
+- **Buy Pre-Made Cards**: Want to simply buy pre-made cards?
+[Check out the Etsy store](https://www.etsy.com/listing/1671796721/steam-deck-microsd-card-game-boxes).

 ### 2. Label SD Card Adapters